F.A.T.E.

 read final tick →

-Settled finally at fifty-eight, after the fourth chapter closed.
+Settled finally at fifty-eight, after the third chapter closed.
 Wrote two books.
 Says she is still figuring out who she is.
 She is.

 Yuki